hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 If a client hotel has access to their program customized URL i.e. `https://circlem.hmcengage.com`, then the user sees a customized product theme:

 ![CircleM Theming](https://mosaicapi.blob.core.windows.net/images/a1c598b2-47e0-41ff-8a60-15b83a3086f1.png)

+## Transactional Requests

+Since most of the data points in `HMC eNgage` are aggregated per a period, the platform allows users to request the actual transactions that make up these aggregations.
+The transactions reports will be delivered via Email to the requestor's email address.
+Users will be able to make requests from `eNgage` and they will be able to monitor them as well.
+Due to the sensitive nature of the transactional listing, all requests are subject to approval.

 ## Data Points